mattclifford1/snap_vision_ads/README.md

 ![Alt text](snap-vision-data-pipeline.png?raw=true "Data Pipeline")

 # Running the Pipeline
 There are two pipelines to run, training and evaluation, make sure you have python set up with the correct packages installed before running by following the section below.
+If it is the first time running the pipeline it may take a little longer to run as the dataset download and rescaling will need to be done, but these are both stored locally inside [data](data), ready for future pipeline runs.
 ## Training
 To run the pipeline in it's most basic form use:
 ```